rayattack/pysupersql/README.md

 Supersql is a `very thin wrapper` on top of SQL that enables you write SQL code in python easily.

+&nbsp;

 ## Why?
-The new python f strings and string formatting are nice but not customizable enough.
+Let's be honest, writing sql templates using string formatting is really painful.
+SQLAlchemy is great, but sometimes an ORM is not what you need, and whilst the new `f strings` in python solve a lot of problems, complex SQL templating is not of them.

 Supersql makes it super simple to connect to and start querying a database in python.

 Let the code do the explanation:
 ```py